egre55/egre55.github.io/_posts/2020-05-12-gamified-cybersecurity-education.md

 ---
 ![gamified]({{ site.url }}/images/gamified_cybersecurity_education.assets/gamified.png){: .center-image }

-# Gamified Cybersecurity Education and Awareness in the Enterprise
+**Addressing the difficult challenges in cybersecurity requires alignment from all stakeholders in an organization.
+It is a complex topic, and disconnect in many areas can hinder this effort.**

-Addressing the difficult challenges in cybersecurity requires alignment from all stakeholders in an organization.
-It is a complex topic, and disconnect in many areas can hinder this effort.
 This misalignment can be found between:

 - the skills imparted by courses, and the skills actually required by organizations.
 - candidates and HR executives, in terms of skill validation and demonstrating continued professional development.